 Here are some of the case studies explored in Rules of Activism, by Charles Euchner:

-Grassroots Organizing: How organizers talk, listen, and learn in community work, with techniques developed by the Industrial Areas Fund.
+Community Organizing: How organizers talk, listen, and learn in community work, with techniques developed by the Industrial Areas Foundation.

 Second-Wave Feminism: How feminists of the 1960s found their identity through personal crisis, involvement in activism, and a fast-changing society.